JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 </iq>
 ```

-If the slow mode duration has changed (either because the room configuration was modified, or because a server parameter changed), the server SHOULD send a status code 104, as specified in [XEP-0045 - Notification of configuration changes](https://xmpp.org/extensions/xep-0045.html#roomconfig-notify).
+If the slow mode duration has changed (either because the room configuration was modified, or because a server parameter has changed), the server SHOULD send a status code 104, as specified in [XEP-0045 - Notification of configuration changes](https://xmpp.org/extensions/xep-0045.html#roomconfig-notify).

 ## 5. Server-side rate limiting

 When the Slow Mode is enabled, server MUST NOT accept two consecutive messages from the same user, to the same room, until the slow mode duration has elapsed.
 Only messages containing at least one `body` tag must be taking into account (to avoid counting `chatstate` messages for example).

+Room administrators and owners MUST NOT be rate limited.

 If a user bypass the limit, the server MUST reply an error stanza, that respects [RFC 6120](https://xmpp.org/rfcs/rfc6120.html#stanzas-error), especially: